btsecom/trading-terminal/README.md

 sudo systemctl start xrdp sudo apt install -y firefox
 ```

-Next, log in as the margin user through your favorite RDP client, open Firefox and navigate to <a href="https://www.btse.com/tradingterminal" target="_blank">https://www.btse.com/tradingterminal</a> , download the latest Linux margin AppImage file (for example margin-x86_64.AppImage) to your Downloads directory.
+Next, log in as the margin user through your favorite RDP client, open Firefox and navigate to https://www.btse.com/tradingterminal , download the latest Linux margin AppImage file (for example margin-x86_64.AppImage) to your Downloads directory.

 Next, open a terminal: